 Also Read: Income Tax Slab Rates under the Old and New Tax Regime

-Presumptive income for Professionals– Independent professionals such as doctors, lawyers, architects etc. come under the presumptive scheme under Section 44ADA of the Income Tax Act.
-They have to pay the whole of their advance tax liability in one instalment on or before 15 March.
-They can also pay the entire amount by 31 March.
+Independent professionals such as doctors, lawyers, architects, etc. come under the presumptive scheme under Section 44ADA of the Income Tax Act.
+They have to pay the whole of their advance tax liability in one installment on or before 15th March.
+However, they can also pay the entire amount by 31st March.

 Illustration 1: